About this project

 After the election of Donald Trump by the electoral votes of "red" states, I resolved to challenge my feelings of otherness and animosity towards those states by visiting as many of them as I can while Trump is in office and making paintings about my experiences there.
 My primary goals for this project are to make contact with red states (specifically the people and landscapes they contain) and to make paintings.

 With this project, I am not attempting to summarize or represent each state.
 I am not a self-appointed ambassador from a blue state.
 I am not trying to have the quintessential experience of each state.
 I’m not observing from a distance.
 I am having an experience in each state, as myself: a white, queer, female artist from Seattle.
 As a painter who often bases projects on a sense of place, I know that I end up feeling connected to the places I paint.
 I’m using this project as an opportunity to interact with people I normally wouldn’t have the excuse to meet.
-I’m using painting as a way to insert myself into places where I’m not sure I belong.
+I’m using painting as a way to negotiate places where I’m not sure I belong.

 I am reading Moby-Dick while I do this project.
 Part of the title of each painting (the part in parentheses) is a chapter title in Moby-Dick.
 I am on a journey of intimacy with our country.
 I must be stalwart as I pursue my whale so as not to be slain in the process.